Assistant Professor, Ph.D. University of Regina

 Oloo, J. A. (2017).
 A narrative inquiry into experiences of Indigenous students in a teacher education program: The case of Saskatchewan Urban Native Teacher Education Program.
 A paper presented at the 45th Annual Conference of the Canadian Society for the Study of Education, May 28-31, 2017, Ryerson University, Toronto, Ontario.

-PhD (Education), University of Regina
+Doctor of Philosophy (Education), University of Regina

 Master of Public Policy, Simon Fraser University